bvo6/Fractals/README.md

 # Experiments:
 1)create a text mode password file named passwdfile.txt that contains the following line:
   Alice; <hex representation of SHA1(PW)> where “Alice” is a recognized ID, and the PW is “SecretPW”.
   Note you can obtain the SHA1  of “SecretPW” via appropriate OpenSSL command.

 2)run ./RShellServer1 <port num> passwdfile.txt  Here  you  want  to  choose  some random port num between [1025, 65535].
  If someone else is using the port num you picked, your server won’t be able to bind it.
 You can try some other port number.

 3)run ./RShellClient1  localhost  <port  num>  InvalidID  SecretPW The server should reject any shell command it sends as InvalidID is not defined in the passwdfile.txt

 4)run ./RShellClient1  localhost  <port  num>  Alice  WrongPW The   server should reject any shell command  it sends as the SHA1 hash of WrongPW does not  match that in passwdfile.txt

+5)run ./RShellClient1 localhost <port num> Alice SecretPWand  type  the following shell commands:
+   1)id
+   2)date
+   3)pwd
+   4)ls -l
-5)run ./RShellClient1 localhost <port num> Alice SecretPWand  type  the following shell commands:  1)id 2)date 3)pwd 4)ls -l the  server  should  accept  and  execute  any  shell  command  it sends  and  return  the  execution  result to the client.
+ The  server  should  accept  and  execute  any  shell  command  it sends  and  return  the  execution  result to the client.
 The client should print out the execution result on screen.